A-, B-, C-, D- or X-characters?

-And a little further down the lists even looks slightly at characters from various Jem-sources and, and also what kind of breakthrough characters have had in other interpretations like books, comics and so on.
+And a little further down the lists even looks slightly at characters from various Jem-sources and, and what kind of breakthrough characters have had in other interpretations like books, comics and so on.
 This list has come down to a total of over 160 characters.
-They are listed here first in levels, then in groupings within the levels, and even in order within their groupings aswell, although in some cases when it comes down to the lower levels and order within the same groupings it is very hard to tell any difference in their importance.
+They are listed here first in levels of letters A to X, then in groupings within those levels, and even in order within those groupings aswell.
+Although in some cases when it comes down to the lower levels and order within the same groupings, it is very hard to tell any difference in their importance.
 And of course, no one can say for certain how many levels there should be to begin with, or who should be on what level.

-I tried keeping a certain limited amount in the first few groups, A-, B- and C-, but also because those first groups require more of the characters to be included.
-But as for the remaining levels, I wanted to include as many characters as I thought deserve some kind of mention, to point out to creators of new interpretations that there are alot to choose from, and that Jem fans wouldn't mind seeing some from the lower lists appear in new interpretations aswell.
+I tried keeping a certain limited amount in the first few groups, A-, B- and C-, but also because those first groups require more of the characters to be included for it to even be interesting at all.
+But as for the remaining levels, I wanted to include as many characters as I thought deserve some kind of mention, to point out to creators of new interpretations that there are alot of characters to choose from, and that Jem fans wouldn't mind seeing some characters from the lower lists appear in new interpretations aswell.

 So let's go into detail about the characters listed here.
-Jerrica is the main character infact, and Jem and the Holograms the main band, and their main rivals the Misfits even had the first song in the cartoon, and they are more or less the reason the Holograms started a band.
-You may argue Rio is not part of a band, but he is the colorful main boyfriend, some interpretations introduce him before the Misfits, and I think atleast one guy who was released two dolls of in the 80's doll line deserves his spot here.
+Jerrica is the main character infact, but Jem is the title character and is logical to be more visible.
+Jem and the Holograms the main band.
+Their main rivals the Misfits even had the first song in the cartoon, and they are more or less the reason the Holograms started a band, they set alot of the tone of the cartoon stories.
+You may argue Rio is not part of a band, but he is the colorful main boyfriend, some interpretations introduce him before the Misfits, and I think atleast one guy who was released two dolls of in the 80's doll line deserves his spot up here.
 Who can say Synergy is anything but A-list, such an important part of the cartoon, and she was even a doll in the 2nd year.
-Then again she is only a computer and not a rockstar, and had no personality, and something of a friend for Jerrica, and she was only in 24 episodes which is about half as many as Eric Raymond.
+Then again she is only a computer and not a rockstar, and had no personality, and something of a helper for Jerrica, and she was only in 24 episodes which is about half as many as Eric Raymond.
 But how can you tell the story of Jem without her?

 This is where things are getting extremely complicated.
 Most of these were released as dolls in the second year of the 80's line or planned for the third year, and are very featured and have a re-appearing part in the cartoon, half of them appear in atleast 29 episodes and the other half in atleast 9 episodes where they are quite featured.